mandelkow/hMtools/README.md

 Cheers, Hendrik

 ### Obsolescence? - *sic transit gloria mundi*
-I am pleased to note that a number of hTools have become obsolete in recent years as Matlab keeps improving and adding previously missing features (e.g. hsize).
+I am pleased to note that a number of hMtools have become obsolete over the years as Matlab keeps improving and adding previously missing features (e.g. hsize).

 ### What's useful?
 If you are looking for something useful, maybe consider the following usage stats, a rough tally of hFunction calls in a more recent code base of mine.